Mortgage Loan Pre-Approval is the first step in the homeownership process!

 VA Loans

 VA Loans are funded by private lenders and are guaranteed by the Department of Veterans Affairs.
-In 1944, the VA Home Loan was created to help returning service members purchase homes.
 More than 22 million home loans have been guaranteed by the VA program to help veterans, active duty service members and their families purchase or refinance their homes.

 Fixed or Adjustable Rate options